How to Choose the Right Travel Insurance as an International Student in France

 No time to read everything?
 No worries — here’s the key info you need about travel insurance in France.

-Why do you need travel insurance while studying in France?: To protect yourself from unexpected situations (medical expenses, repatriation, lost luggage), and to travel with peace of mind — in France and across Europe.
-What does travel insurance usually cover?: Medical care abroad, repatriation, trip cancellation or interruption, lost or stolen luggage, civil liability… How much does it cost?: It depends on the length of your stay, your destination(s), and the level of coverage.
-Expect to pay between €20 and €50 per month for standard coverage.
-What are the best options for students?: For international students, we recommend Chapka, Heymondo, or SafetyWing.
+Why would you need travel insurance during your studies in France?: To protect yourself against unexpected events (medical expenses, repatriation, lost luggage) and to travel with peace of mind, both in France and across Europe.
+What does travel insurance cover?: Medical care abroad, repatriation, trip cancellation or interruption, lost or stolen luggage, civil liability… How much does it cost?: Prices vary depending on the length of your stay, the destinations included (France and/or Europe), and the level of coverage.
+Expect between €30 and €60 per month for standard cover.
+What are the best options for international students?: Our top recommendations are Chapka and Heymondo.
+If you’re American, definitely check out Faye!

 Introduction